Other energy companies reviews

 By Sarah Ingrams

-Flow Energy is a small energy supplier with a growing customer base.
-Find out if you should switch to Flow Energy by reading our review.
+Flow Energy is a rapidly-growing energy company which also sells smart home products.
+Find out if you should switch to Flow Energy.

 Can you save money by switching to Flow Energy?
-See how Flow's prices compare with the rest of the market by using Which?
-Switch to find the cheapest gas and electricity.
+Compare gas and electricity prices to see how Flow’s compare with the rest of the market.

 Flow Energy customer satisfaction

-Flow Energy came equal fourth out of 29 energy companies rated by 8,917 members of the public in the annual Which? customer survey – the biggest of its kind.
+Flow Energy came second out of 31 energy companies rated by 8,761 members of the public in the annual Which? energy customer survey.

 Flow Energy customer

-The table below shows the breakdown of Flow Energy's score from our latest survey.
+The graphic below shows the breakdown of Flow Energy's score from our latest survey.